City Night Lace Cardigan

 City Night Lace Cardigan - Wooden Buttons

-Ultimately, if you like this pattern but prefer working on smaller projects, you can transform your work into a centerpiece for your table.
-Here is a lovely doily made by Carmen Carpenter Hoskins using elements from the pattern.
-It turned out wonderfully!
+If you love the motifs but prefer smaller projects, you can transform them into something entirely different.
+Here’s a lovely example, a doily made by Carmen Carpenter Hoskins using elements from the cardigan pattern.
+It turned out beautifully and shows just how versatile these motifs can be.

 Crochet Lace Doily From Motifs

-Hope you will enjoy this pattern as much as I enjoyed designing it.
-I’m excited to see what you create.
-Have fun crafting!!
+I truly hope you enjoy this pattern as much as I enjoyed designing (and redesigning) it.
+I can’t wait to see your cardigans, doilies, and creative interpretations.
+Have fun crafting!

 Back to blog